-East Wall will be a large-scale, spectacle of dance and live music, which will take place at the Tower of London, one of the capital’s most iconic buildings, from Wed 18 – Sun 22 July 18.
-Directed by world-renowned choreographer, Hofesh Shechter, East Wall will bring together a large cast of dancers, musicians and community participants to celebrate east London’s rich cultural heritage.
-Tickets can be booked here.
+East Wall was a large-scale, spectacle of dance and live music, which took place at the Tower of London, one of the capital’s most iconic buildings, from Wed 18 – Sun 22 July 18.
+Directed by world-renowned choreographer, Hofesh Shechter, East Wall brought together a large cast of dancers, musicians and community participants to celebrate east London’s rich cultural heritage.

-East Wall will see Hofesh Shechter working in collaboration with up-and-coming choreographers Becky Namgauds, Duwane Taylor, James Finnemore and Joseph Toonga alongside artists and young people.
-Shechter will direct, and work with the British musical director Nell Catchpole to create a score for, the final production which will seek to explore the modern realities of race, diversity and cultural identity alongside the rich history of the Tower of London and Tower Hamlets.
+East Wall saw Hofesh Shechter working in collaboration with up-and-coming choreographers Becky Namgauds, Duwane Taylor, James Finnemore and Joseph Toonga alongside artists and young people.
+Shechter directed, and worked with the British musical director Nell Catchpole to create a score for the final production which sought to explore the modern realities of race, diversity and cultural identity alongside the rich history of the Tower of London and Tower Hamlets.

 Photos: East Wall director Hofesh Shechter with choreographers James Finnemore, Joseph Toonga, Becky Namgauds and (below) Duwane Taylor.
 Credit Victor Frankowski